aelij/AzureMediaServicesPowerShell/README.md

 Update
 ---------------

-Changes made to reflect the new SDK
+Changes made to reflect the new SDK.

 CreateAsset is now Upload Asset.

-Some formats are now more tightly constrained with Azure Media Services, so task preset strings have been utilised.
+Some formats are now more tightly constrained within Azure Media Services, so task preset strings have been utilised.